aimms/function-reference/elementary-computational-operations/string-manipulation-functions/characternumber.rst

 Return Value
 ------------

-    The function CharacterNumber returns a value in the range { 0 .. }.
+    The function CharacterNumber returns a value in the range  :math:`{ 0 .. }`.

 Example
 -----------

-The code:
+The code

 .. code-block:: aimms